COMMUNICATION AND LEARNING DISORDERS DEPARTMENT

 The deadline for submission of an application for admission to the graduate program is Feb.
 1 of each year.

 The master’s program accepts 24 students per year into the incoming class and accepted students may begin the program in summer or fall.
-The number of applications received during the last two years has been more than 130.
+The number of applications received in 2013 was above 250.

 ADMISSIONS CRITERIA & DATA: